lindsay-stevens/gh_pages_pelican/content/pages/about.md

 I am a clinical trials data management specialist with over 12 years of experience.
 In this time I have implemented many high-value data management and reporting systems, using a wide range of technologies, working with diverse stakeholders.

-In addition to technical expertise I have extensive domain knowledge of clinical research from working in coordination teams, developing components of research-specific software, and pursuing further studies in biostatistics.
+In addition to technical expertise I have extensive domain knowledge of clinical research from working in coordination teams, developing components of research-specific software, and have completed a Master of Biostatistics.

-I am interested in helping researchers efficiently collect accurate and complete data, and to support both practicing clinicians and their patients in their decision-making processes through data systems, analysis, analytics, and visualisations.
+I am interested in helping researchers efficiently collect accurate and complete data, and supporting both practicing clinicians and their patients in their decision-making processes through data systems, analysis, analytics, and visualisations.

 I am motivated by the participants and clinical staff that collaborate to advance medical science through research.
-Looking forward, I am studying a Master of Biostatistics to further broaden the range of solutions and assistance I can offer.

 ## Technical Skills